Entertainment-Viet/Entertainment-Viet-backend/README.md

 ### Deploy to SQA heroku
 1. Login to heroku: `heroku login`
 2. Commit all changes: `git commit -am "message"`
-3. Build app: `gradle stage`
-4. Deploy changes to SQA: `git push heroku main`
+3. Deploy changes to SQA: `git push heroku main`

 #### Some helpful command with heroku